VIPriors/vipriors-challenges-toolkit/re-identification/README.md

 Train and validation identities can be merged (to improve performance) using the flag ```--combine-trainval```.

+The image filename is divided in three numbers: the first one is the person-id; the second one is the sequence where the image was taken; and the third one is the frame number.

 The validation-set is divided in query and gallery to match the test-set format.
+With the flag ```--evaluate``` the distance matrix for the validation set is also saved.
 The identities of the gallery are NOT provided; gallery ids are just random.

 ## Submission

 You need to submit a .csv file as the pairwise distance matrix of size (m+1) x (n+1), where m is the number of querie images and n is the number of gallery images.
 The first row and the first column are the query and gallery ids respectively.
+Query ids have to be orderd.
 Please check the example provided by the dataset loader in the baseline ```baseline/synergyreid_baseline.py```.